Feline Infectious Peritonitis (FIP): Symptoms, Diagnosis & Treatments

 Vet bills are not cheap, and being able to identify this disease (as well as the different strains of the virus) on your own is going to be a big help when it comes to determining whether your cat’s symptoms are a problem or not.
 For starters, identifying a standard feline coronavirus is easier said than done, as these symptoms resemble the common cold—sneezing, nasal discharge, and in the more extreme cases, diarrhea and/or respiratory complications.
 There are, however, also symptoms such as weight loss which is almost always a cause for alarm.

-Which Cats are Most Susceptible to FIP?
+Which Cats Are Most Susceptible to Feline Infectious Peritonitis (FIP)?

 Other conclusions have stated that purebred cats are more susceptible to developing FIP, but this may be because the susceptible breeds are the most likely to be purebred.
 Sadly, this is a disease that there is very little known about.